telerik/maui-docs/controls/datagrid/overview.md

 * [Aggregates support]({%slug datagrid-aggregates%})&mdash;You can use the exposed API for applying aggregates functions.

-* [Keyboard navigation]({%slug datagrid-keyboard-support%}) support&mdash;Use keyboard keys for navigation in the DataGrid control.
+* [Keyboard navigation]({%slug datagrid-keyboard-support%}) support&mdash;Use keyboard keys for navigation in the MAUI DataGrid control.
 This feature is available on WinUI and MacCatalyst.

 * [Empty template]({%slug datagrid-empty-template%})&mdash;When the control does not have any data (`ItemsSource` is null or the collection is empty), an empty template is displayed in the DataGrid.